avast/k8s-admission-webhook/README.md

 * `Job`s
 * `CronJob`s

+Host and path validation operates on:
+* `Ingress`es

 ## Introduction
 As per [Kubernetes docs](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/), admission webhooks are
 > HTTP callbacks that receive admission requests and do something with them.
 You can define two types of admission webhooks, validating admission webhook and mutating admission webhook.
 With validating admission Webhooks, you may reject requests to enforce custom admission policies.
 With mutating admission Webhooks, you may change requests to enforce custom defaults.